ngrok/homebrew-ngrok/README.md

 # ngrok agent

-install with `brew install ngrok/ngrok`
+install with `brew install ngrok/ngrok/ngrok`

+This official distribution is always kept up-to-date with the latest release of the agent.